 The municipality applied in September 2023 and was approved as from December 2023.
 The municipality is assessed monthly for compliance with MFMA circular 124.
 Upon meeting all the conditions, a compliance certificate is issued by National Treasury to the municipality as well as Eskom.
-The debt will be written off in the following manner, one third at the end of November 2024, two thirds at the end of November 2025 and the remaining third at the end of November 2026.
+The debt will be written off in the following manner, 25% at the end of November 2024, another 25% at the end of November 2025 and the remaining 50% at the end of November 2026

-There are various reporting compliance requirements that have been proclaimed through the MFMA circulars 124, 127, 128, 129 and 130.
+There are various reporting compliance requirements that have been proclaimed through the MFMA circulars 124, 127 and 128.
 The municipality has included these reporting requirements in the monthly s71 and quarterly s52 reports.